microsoft/vscode-react-native/test/smoke/docs/run-locally.md

 ## Prerequisites

 Make sure you are on `Node.JS 10.x`.
-Tests work with the VS Code repository during preparation stage so, make sure that [instructions for building VS Code from sources](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#prerequisites) are completed.
+Tests require build tools that are needed for VS Code to be installed before the tests.
+Make sure that [instructions for building VS Code from sources](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#prerequisites) are completed.

 ### Windows only
    * [Install Chocolatey](https://chocolatey.org/install)